Mastle/joyfulspeaking-hub-website/src/content/en/amirali-posts/so-you-decided-to-learn-english.md

 Looking forward to catching up with you in a new blog post in a month where we will also discuss the next step

 Good luck with your English journey!

+---

+## Summary

+- **Introduction to Joyful Speaking**:
+  - Dedicated to exploring ways and techniques for becoming an excellent English speaker.
+  - Introducing the “From Zero to Hero” series aimed at improving English language skills through self-study.

+- **Essential Elements for English Learning**:
+  - Implementing three essential lifestyle changes to develop English skills with the right attitude.
+  - Emphasizing the importance of enjoying the learning process and achieving exceptional results.

+- **Discipline**
+  - Discipline is the foundation of learning any foreign language.
+It minimizes the risk of problems such as burnout and information overload, making progress meaningful.
+  - Instilling Self-Discipline:
+    - Importance of consistency and dedication in language learning.
+    - Setting aside dedicated time for English-related activities weekly.

+- **Love of Learning**

+  - Engage with English learning materials that are interesting and relatable to you, ensuring motivation and progress.

+  - Selecting Suitable Materials:
+    - Choosing content compatible with your personality and interests.
+    - Balancing entertainment and educational activities for an enjoyable learning experience.

+- **Proper Outlet**

+  - Ensure regular practice and expression of newfound knowledge to enhance speaking and writing skills.
+  - Putting Knowledge into Practice:
+    - Importance of using new vocabulary and grammar rules in real-life situations.
+    - Seeking opportunities for practice, such as conversations with proficient speakers or writing exercises.

+- **Closing Thoughts**

+  - Start your English learning journey with the right mindset and tools, focusing on building discipline and enjoying the process.
+  - Stay tuned for updates and assistance from Joyful Speaking throughout your language learning adventure.